-Matching Circuit on EVB
+Circuit Symbol Size Description

+L1 0402 5.6nH inductor (LQG15HS5N6S02D)

+C1 0402 4.3pF Capacitor (GRM1555C1H4R3CA01D)

+Mandatory Outside inductor

+The PA.710.A needs two lumped components to obtain a 50 Ohm impedance match across the frequency bands.
+We recommend starting with a 5.6 nH 0402 shunt inductor and a 4.3pF 0402 series capacitor.
+The exact value of this inductor and capacitor are dependent on the size of the PCB ground plane.

-Appropriate choice of matching circuit Taoglas offers RF integration services.
-If the customer uses our service they can give the housing and reference PCB to Taoglas then Taoglas can carry out the necessary S11 response measurements in both magnitude and Smith Chart format of the complete system.
-The necessary impedance matching circuit should be designed on the customer side if he/she has access to a software modeling tool which simulates the system.
+Appropriate choice of matching circuit

+Taoglas offers RF integration services.
+If the customer uses our service they can give the housing and reference PCB to Taoglas.
+Taoglas can carry out the necessary S11 response measurements in both magnitude and Smith Chart formats of the complete system.
+The necessary impedance matching circuit should be designed on the customer side if they have access to a software modeling tool which simulates the system.

 The matching circuit values obtained from this exercise can then be employed and adjusted via measurement and simulation to obtain the optimal 50 Ohm match at the frequencies of interest, establishing the type and values for the lumped components.
 It should be noted that impedance matching can improve the response of the antenna at certain frequencies (or bands of frequencies in the case of wideband matching circuits) but a reduction in the response at other frequencies may be observed.
-The "pi" network can have inductors or capacitor combinations, any board will have a very different effect over the antenna return loss, we can not give the values for this "pi" network and in some cases it is not needed at all.
-Starting values for the PI network Leave a zero Ohm resistor in series in the "pi" matching network (S1) and no lumped components in parallel (S2 and S3).
-Further optimization could be done as part of a matching circuit to determine if more components are necessary in the "pi" network, but cannot be determined before, until we test the board with the antenna on it.

-15. MOUNTING
+14. MOUNTING